 LANREOTIDE (lan REE oh tide) is used to reduce blood levels of growth hormone in patients with a condition called acromegaly.
-It is used when surgery or radiotherapy have not worked well enough or in patients who are not able to have such procedures.
+It also works to slow or stop tumor growth in patients with gastroenteropancreatic neuroendocrine tumor (GEP-NET).

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions:

 an unusual or allergic reaction to lanreotide, other medicines, latex, foods, dyes, or preservatives

 pregnant or trying to get pregnant